Soil aggregate stability: Freezing and Thawing

 When soils freeze and thaw, they undergo expansion and contraction.
 It was found that with higher water content in the soil at the time of freezing had a reducing effect on aggregate stability overall.
-The water expands in these soils and breaks apart the aggregates into smaller aggregates, while pores created by the freezing collapse once soils thaw (Amézketa, 1999).
+The water expands in these soils and breaks apart the aggregates into smaller aggregates, while pores created by the freezing collapse once soils thaw.

 Soil Biological Factors

-Soil biological processes are most important in soils that do not have 2:1 phyllosilicate clay minerals, and are therefore lacking in shrinking and swelling properties that can aid in structural formation (Oades, 1993).
+Soil biological processes are most important in soils that do not have 2:1 phyllosilicate clay minerals, and are therefore lacking in shrinking and swelling properties that can aid in structural formation.
 Soil organisms can have an indirect and direct effects on soil structure at different levels of aggregate formation.
 Macrooaggregates (>2000 μm) are held together by plant roots and fungal hyphae, mesoaggregates (20-250 μm) are held together by a combination of cementing agents including: sesquioxides and persistent organic matter, and microaggregates (2-20 μm) are held together by persistent organic bonds.
 Soil fauna mix soil particles with organic matter to create close associations with one another contributing to a soil carbon sponge.

 Soil Fauna

-Earthworms, termites, and ants are some of the most important invertebrates that are capable of having an effect on soil structure (Lee & Foster, 1991).
-When earthworms ingest soil mineral and organic components, they can increase the structural stability of that soil through increased carbon-mineral associations and formation of casts, which increase aggregate stability (Tisdall & Oades, 1982; Oades 1993).
-Some earthworms are able to create stable microaggregates by flocculation of Ca2+ ions during digestion (Shiptalo & Protz, 1989).
+Earthworms, termites, and ants are some of the most important invertebrates that are capable of having an effect on soil structure.
+When earthworms ingest soil mineral and organic components, they can increase the structural stability of that soil through increased carbon-mineral associations and formation of casts, which increase aggregate stability.
+Some earthworms are able to create stable microaggregates by flocculation of Ca2+ ions during digestion.
 Some microarthropods, including mites and collembola, although they are small, because there are large numbers of them, they are able to improve soil structure.
 These organisms are often associated with forest ecosystems.
 They ingest a mixture of humic materials and plant debris.
 Their production of fecal pellets can improve soil structure.
-(Lee & Foster, 1991).

 Fungi and Plant Roots

-Tisdall and Oades (1982) found that roots and fungal hyphae are important factors in aggregate formation.
+Roots and fungal hyphae are important factors in aggregate formation.
 They are considered a temporary aggregate binding agent, and are typically associated with early stages of aggregate formation.
 Roots can act as a binding agent themselves, and produce large amounts of exudates that supply carbon to the rhizosphere organisms and soil fauna.
 Also, since roots uptake water, they can have a drying effect on the soil in their vicinity.
 Fungal hyphae can serve as binding agent that stabilizes macroaggregates and they also secrete polysaccharides that contribute to microaggregation.